klack/marlin/README.md

 #### Enable UBL auto-leveling
 G29 A F 10.0 - Enables unified bed leveling with a Z-fade of 10.
 This means it will gradually even the layers to flat until 10mm high where it will be totally flat.
 M500 - Save leveling and settings to EEPROM.

+#### Octoprint Bed Visualizer GCode Settings
+G34       ; Set dual Z alignment home all axes
+M155 S30  ; reduce temperature reporting rate to reduce output pollution M190 S60  ; (optional) wait for the bed to get up to temperature G29 P1 V4  ; automatically populate mesh with all reachable points G29 P3 T V4    ; infer the rest of the mesh values
+G29 P3 T V4    ; infer the rest of the mesh values
+G29 A F 10.0 ; Enables unified bed leveling with a Z-fade of 10.
+This means it will gradually even the layers to flat until 10mm high where it will be totally flat.
+G29 S1 ; Save the mesh to EEPROM.
+@BEDLEVELVISUALIZER	; tell the plugin to watch for reported mesh M420 T4 V ; Report the new mesh
+M500      ; save the new mesh to EEPROM
+M155 S3   ; reset temperature reporting